ameasere/yubo1factor/vuln+exp.md

 Go to Yubo > Sign up > enter random details >  enter the victim phone number - it will send a code.
 Here is where we come in.
 Go into your meterpreter and type dump_sms (see 3.png in repository).

+I had to use prior screenshots from Kali seeing as the reverse_tcp was not connecting from my phone to computer.
+I will update these as soon as it works again (it might actually be the new metasploit update).

+I have also attached the screenshot of the dump_sms with the Yubo code.